grucloud/grucloud/examples/google/storage/website-https/README.md

 ## Hooks

-The file [hook.js](./hook.js) contains actions to perform after the infrastrucure is deployed and after it is destroyed.
+The file [hook.js](./hook.js) contains actions to perform after the infrastructure is deployed and after it is destroyed.

-The file [route53Utils.js](./route53Utils.js) contains function to adds and removes a DNS record of type A to map the domain name to the load balancer's IP address by calling the AWS CLI.
+The file [route53Utils.js](./route53Utils.js) contains functions to add and remove a DNS record of type A to map the domain name to the load balancer's IP address by calling the AWS CLI.

 - `aws route53 list-hosted-zones-by-name --dns-name ${domainName}`
 - `aws route53 list-resource-record-sets --hosted-zone-id ${hostedZoneId}`